 Fees cannot be transferred to other dates or trails.
 No rain checks or credits.

-Reservations cannot be sold or transferred to other people.
+Reservations cannot be sold or transferred.
 Only the group leader or listed alternate can pick up or use the permit.
 Leader or alternate leader names cannot be changed or added.